Calchan/debian-install-scripts/README.md

 [this ISO image](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/11.0.0+nonfree/amd64/iso-cd/firmware-11.0.0-amd64-netinst.iso)
 and `dd` or `cp` it to a USB stick at least 1GB in size.

 3. Download the scripts in this repository and copy them to a FAT32-formatted USB stick.
+The Debian image is read-only so you can't put the scripts on your first stick, but you can wipe it after you've rebooted for the first time, reformat it to FAT32 and copy the scripts on it.

 4. Have some form or wired networking.
 Either ethernet, or a USB-to-ethernet adpater.
 I always use a USB-tethered cell-phone out of habit.
 Make sure it's on WiFi because there's going to be a lot to